ysyk2021/how-to-improve-your-problem-solving-skills-smart-strategies-for-making-better-decisions/src/chapter-1-2.md

-# Understanding the Connection Between Problem Solving and Decision Making

-## Introduction

 In the quest for personal and professional growth, mastering problem-solving skills and making effective decisions play crucial roles.
 Both processes are intertwined and essential in navigating life's challenges and achieving success.
 This chapter aims to explore the connection between problem-solving and decision-making, highlighting how these skills complement each other and contribute to our overall cognitive abilities.